Page Contents

 Packing Tips

-Materials
+Packing Materials

-We generally recommend that residents use medium-sized boxes and duffle bags to pack, as they are easier to carry and stack on carts.
+We recommend that residents use medium-sized boxes and duffle bags to pack, as they are easier to carry and stack on carts.

 Move-In Day